typelevel/Laika/docs/05-extending-laika/07-new-markup-output-formats.md

 All the other chapters in the "Extending Laika" section of the manual deal with a customization option that at some point becomes part of an `ExtensionBundle`.
-As @:ref(Anatomy of the API) showed, it is one of the major API hooks for building a transformer:
+As [Anatomy of the API] showed, it is one of the major API hooks for building a transformer:

 [TODO - copy diagram from Anatomy of the API]